Lochner v. New York: Opinion of the Court

 Five justices formed the majority and joined an opinion written by Justice Rufus Peckham.

-The Court began with the question of whether the Fourteenth Amendment's protections applied to freedom of contract.
+The Court began with the question of whether the protections of the Fourteenth Amendment applied to freedom of contract.
 Citing its 1897 decision Allgeyer v.
 Louisiana, in which it had struck down a Louisiana law that banned buying shipping insurance from companies in other states on grounds that it violated the freedom to make contracts to carry out a trade or profession, the Court held that freedom of contract was a basic right covered by the protections for "life, liberty, and property" in the Fourteenth Amendment's Due Process Clause.

-The Court explained that by "circumstances which exclude the right", it meant when states passed laws under the "police power"—the inherent authority of U.S. state governments to pass laws governing "health, safety, and morals".
+The Court explained that by "circumstances which exclude the right", it meant when a state passed a law under the "police power"—the inherent authority of U.S. state governments to pass laws governing "health, safety, and morals".
 The Court said that because the Due Process Clause protected freedom of contract, state laws could only interfere with it if they were valid exercises of the police power.
 To guarantee this freedom, the Court said that American courts had to scrutinize state laws regulating economic freedom, such as New York's bakery law, to ensure they served valid police-power purposes.

-Applying these legal principles to the facts of the case, the Court first determined that bakers' jobs were not dangerous enough to need special government protection.
+Applying these legal principles to the facts of the case, the Court first determined that the job of a baker was not dangerous enough to need special government protection.
 The Court distinguished New York's law for bakers from a Utah law for miners the Court had upheld against a Due Process challenge in its 1898 decision Holden v.
 Hardy, saying that, unlike mining, baking was not an unusually dangerous activity.
 The Court also determined that the Bakeshop Act had no relation to public health.
 Reasoning that the New York Legislature could not rationally have enacted the law for health reasons, the Court concluded that the Act was really a "labor law" that could not be justified under the police power.

 The Court concluded that New York had failed to prove that the Bakeshop Act's maximum-hours provision had any close connection to public health.
 It said that if it were to conclude otherwise, states would have unlimited power over citizens' lives.

 Lastly, the Court said that state laws ostensibly enacted for police-power purposes were often really intended to redistribute wealth or help a certain group at the expense of others.

 Having determined that Bakeshop Act had no relation to public health and that the baking profession was not unusually dangerous, the Court concluded that "the limit of the police power has been reached and passed in this case", and it struck down the act as a violation of the Fourteenth Amendment's Due Process Clause.